altwalker/altwalker/docs/modeling.md

 By default GraphWalker tries to access data from the current model context.
 To access data from the global context, prefix the variable name with `global.`(e.g. `global.count`, `global.isLoggedIn`).

-An **action** is a piece of java code that you want the model to execute, in order to modify the data from the context.
+An **action** is a piece of JavaScript code that you want the model to execute, in order to modify the data from the context.

 Actions can only be placed on edges or models.